learn-co-curriculum/cssi-prework-python-dictionaries/README.md

 ***Keys*** are on the left of the colons (‘bugs’, ‘elmer’, ‘wiley’, ‘tomas’, ‘jerry’)
 ***Values*** are on the right of the colons (‘rabbit’,‘human’,‘coyote’,‘cat’, ‘mouse’)

-Just as in a regular dictionary, the keys must be unique, otherwise the program will throw an error.
+Just as in a regular dictionary, the keys must be unique.
+Otherwise the program will throw an error.
 ```
 cartoon_species = {'bugs': 'rabbit',
       	   'bugs': 'bunny'}